-This activity involves identifying, cataloguing, reviewing, summarising the content of, and (where appropriate) extracting information from, a wide-range of primary and secondary reference sources and using your own computer equipment to upload the resulting information to the online database.
+This activity involves identifying, cataloguing, reviewing, summarising the content of, and (where appropriate) extracting information from, a wide-range of primary sources and secondary sources and using your own computer equipment to upload the resulting information to the online database.

 While some secondary sources can be reviewed from the comfort of your own home, other secondary sources - and almost all primary sources - can only be reviewed by visiting local, regional and / or national public-record offices, libraries, museums, etc. It is UNLIKELY that we will be able to reimburse any expenses incurred during such visits.
 However, information obtained from these sources will be invaluable as it will enable those responsible for managing the SCRCA to:

 - place individual sites and structures in the wider context of past, present and future railway operations;

 - identify and illustrate changes over time; and

 - variations in the design, construction and use of specific structures and

 Current status: We are urgently seeking self-motivated volunteers who are able and willing to register as a 'reader' (where necessary), then arrange and undertake a series of visits to the various county council archive repositories covering Cumbria, North Yorkshire, West Yorkshire and Lancashire in order to physically view potentially relevant material that has already been identified from searches of the various online catalogues.
 The objectives for these visits are:

 - To ascertain and briefly document the form, condition, size, scope and relevance of the records already identified.
 (The information provided in the online catalogues is very limited.)

 - To produce a more detailed description and summary of the content of a prioritised subset of relevant records.